Chambers Diversity Seminar: São Paulo

 11.00am-11.30am: Networking and close

-Speakers will engage in a morning of insightful discussion into the current state of diversity, thought leadership and innovative advancement of diversity best practices across the legal spectrum.
+Speakers engaged in a morning of insightful discussion into the current state of diversity, thought leadership and innovative advancement of diversity best practices across the legal spectrum.

 - The advancement of gender, cultural and racial diversity practices in the legal profession